Truck Crane Slewing Bearings | Engineered Rotary Solutions | LyraDrive

 Q1: What is the typical lifespan of a truck crane slewing bearing?

-A: The lifespan is highly variable and depends on several factors, including the bearing's design, the crane's typical load factors, operating environment, and most importantly, the quality of maintenance.
-While a definitive "hours of operation" figure is difficult to provide, a well-maintained slewing bearing in a crane that is not consistently overloaded can often last the entire operational life of the crane itself—which can be 20 to 30 years.
-Premature failure is almost always attributed to inadequate lubrication, loose mounting bolts, or repeated severe overloading.
+A: The lifespan is highly variable and depends on design, load factors, environment, and maintenance quality.
+A well-maintained slewing bearing in a crane not consistently overloaded can last 20 to 30 years.
+Premature failure is almost always due to inadequate lubrication, loose mounting bolts, or severe overloading.

 Q2: How often should a slewing bearing be lubricated?